Jacob-Kenney/JagBot/README.md

 <p>

 <h3 align = "center"> Future </h3>
-<p> the project is fundamentally complete although there is huge opportunity for improvement available, in the future we would like to:
+<p> The project is fundamentally complete although there is huge opportunity for improvement available, in the future we would like to:

 -Better follow market indicators in order to buy and sell at better times.